No. 1 Texas grinds out 7-2 win against No. 17 Tennessee

 Harrison responded with a three-pitch strikeout to end the threat, aided by a generous called third strike on a fastball located off the plate.

 Center fielder Douglas Hodo III used a bunt single to start the inning and Kennedy followed with a sacrifice bunt, affording Melendez another opportunity with a runner in scoring position.
-The El Paso slugger responded yet again, hooking a breaking ball on the outside part the plate into a unique part of Minute Maid Park — right at the corner of the Crawford Boxes in left center that ricocheted off a pillar and into the corner of the power alley, resulting in the first triple of the season for Melendez and the fourth of his career with the Horns.
+The El Paso slugger responded yet again, barreling a breaking ball that caught way too much of the plate into a unique part of Minute Maid Park — right at the corner of the Crawford Boxes in left center that ricocheted off a pillar and into the corner of the power alley, resulting in the first triple of the season for Melendez and the fourth of his career with the Horns.

 TITANIC TRIPLE! @ivanmelendez17_ triples home @DouglasHodo and it’s 5-2 Texas!#HookEm pic.twitter.com/G4aIM7GPzn— Texas Baseball (@TexasBaseball) March 5, 2022